auth0/docs/articles/connections/database/password-change.md

 :::

-In the Classic Experience you can [configure a url](/email/templates#redirect-to-results-for-the-change-password-email-template) to redirect users after completing the password reset.
+In the Classic Experience you can [configure a url](/email/templates#configuring-the-redirect-to-url) to redirect users after completing the password reset.
 The URL will receive a success indicator and a message.
 The New Experience will redirect the users to the [default login route](/universal-login/default-login-url) when it succeeds, and will handle the error cases as part of the Universal Login flow.
 The Redirect URL in the email template will be ignored.

-In most cases, if the password reset is successful, the user's destination can be set in the [password reset email](/email/templates#configuring-the-redirect-to-url) if you wish to customize it.

-However, for applications using the New Universal Login Experience, the redirect destination is handled differently.
-Users are instead redirected to the [default login route](/universal-login/default-login-url) upon success.
-Any error cases are then automatically handled as part of the Universal Login flow, and the Redirect URL in the email template will be ignored.

 ## Directly set the new password